 Employees may also want increased workplace flexibility.
-They are used to more accessible childcare or a lesser commute thanks to home working over the past eighteen months.
-Those who are unhappy with the new situation may leave, putting strain on the recruitment team and colleagues left covering.
+Many are used to more accessible childcare or no commuting thanks to home working over the past eighteen months.
+Those who are unhappy with the new situation may leave, putting a strain on the recruitment team and on colleagues left covering for this absence.

 Anxiety is caused by the unknown or unfamiliar, so targeted internal communications are ideally placed to reassure and refocus.

 There may also be staff at risk of redundancy that need to be considered.
 This situation is never pleasant for employees but can be helped through transparency within internal communications.
 Being open about this issue should help quash any speculation causing unnecessary worry to remaining staff.
 Managing this process sensitively and understanding the wellbeing implication is essential.

 Overall, most employees are resilient.
 Particularly when given anxiety-reducing strategies (such as the intrapersonal communication examples in this article) and the professional support they need.
 Staff can be encouraged to drop zealous protective behaviors through education about the ongoing safety measures and workplace risk assessments.
 Anxiety is caused by the unknown or unfamiliar, so targeted internal communications are ideally placed to reassure and refocus.
 Taking this step will help to build that confidence back up.

 How internal communication software supports the office return